A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents

-In trial conduct, it involves a start-up phase in the beginning, starting with dose combination $(1,1)$.
-Then we keep agent $B$ at the lowest dose and escalate agent $A$ if no DLT is observed.
-If still no DLT is observed when agent $A$ reaches its maximum dose, we escalate agent $B$ to its second lowest dose combining with agent $A$'s $(J-2)^{th}$ dose.
-Then if no DLT is observed, we jump to combination where agent $B$ is at its third lowest dose and agent $A$'s $(J-4)^{th}$ dose, namely the one used in previous combination minus 2.
+\textbf{Start-up phase}: the trial is initiated with a dose combination $(1,1)$.
+Next, escalate agent $A$ while agent $B$ is maintained at the lowest dose if no DLT is observed.
+If still no DLT is observed when agent $A$ reaches its maximum dose, agent $B$ is escalated to its second lowest dose combining with agent $A$'s $(J-2)^{th}$ dose.
+Then if no DLT is observed, we continue to a combination where agent $B$ is at its third lowest dose and agent $A$'s $(J-4)^{th}$ dose, namely the one used in previous combination minus 2.
 When agent $B$ reaches its maximum dose, if agent $A$ is at its $m^{th}$ dose, we evaluate all combinations from $(m,K), (m+1,K),\dots,(J,K)$.
-The start-up phase ends if at least 1 DLT is observed at any time.
-After the start-up phase ends, the working model Equation~\ref{eq1} or Equation~\ref{eq2} will be used to obtain toxicity estimates of all combinations.
-Due to safety concerns, the working model starts at the combination dose where agent $B$ is at its lowest dose and agent $A$ is at the dose that makes the combination's estimated toxicity probability closest to $\phi$.
-In terms of dose escalation and de-escalation, if the current combination is $(j,k)$, I2D only considers doses ${(i-1,k),(i+1,k),(i,k),(i,k+1),(i,k-1),(i+1,k-1),(i-1,k+1)}$ prohibiting diagonal moves.
+The start-up phase ends if at least one DLT is observed at any time.